 - Social Sciences: Social Science subjects engage in theory-driven as well as empirical exploration and analysis of human transactions.
 They address the mental and behavioral activities of individuals, groups, organizations, institutions, and nations.
 Social science disciplines such as anthropology, economics, linguistics, political science, and psychology seek generalizable interpretations and explanations of human interaction.

 - Catalog Coordinators and Undergraduate Administrators will be contacted with deadlines for HASS proposals at the beginning of the fall semester.
-Please note, proposals will be accepted in the fall semester for the next Academic Year.
-The SHR deadlines may be earlier than other subject deadlines.
-Please contact the staff to the Subcommittee, if you have questions.
+The due date for the AY2017-18 HASS proposals is December 16, 2016.

-- When entering the subject in CIS please enter the proposed HASS GIR attribute for the revised HASS Distribution (Arts, Humanities, Social Sciences, or Elective).
-In addition, because there will be a substantial number of students who will be following HASS-D rules during the next few years, coordinators should indicate in the GIR section of the proposal form how the subject will be classified under HASS-D rules (as either a HASS Elective or one of the HASS-D categories).
+- When entering the subject in CIS please enter the proposed HASS GIR attribute for the HASS Distribution (Arts, Humanities, Social Sciences, or Elective).
 Once a HASS GIR attribute is entered in CIS, the proposal will be sent to the Subcommittee to review and approve or comment.

 - The Subcommittee will work with the Catalog Coordinator to resolve any questions or concerns about the HASS designation or approve the HASS GIR designation in the CIS.